 On 25 June 2018, Kazakhstan signed the MLI.
 The MLI, which was developed as a result of the BEPS plan, envisages introduction of a number of supplements and amendments to existing DTTs.

-Currently, Kazakhstan has expressed intention to extend some of the MLI provisions to all its DTTs conducted with the MLI member states.
+Kazakhstan expressed intention to extend some of the MLI provisions to all its DTTs conducted with the MLI member states.

 Multilateral Competent Authority Agreement (MCAA) on Automatic Exchange of Financial Account Information